 How to check your cholesterol

-A cholesterol test will usually measure your LDL cholesterol, HDL cholesterol, total cholesterol, and triglyceride levels — sometimes called a lipid test.
-This can either be done through your GP or with a private home blood test.
+A cholesterol blood test measures your LDL cholesterol, HDL cholesterol, total cholesterol, and triglyceride levels — sometimes called a lipid test.

 VLDL is difficult to measure directly.
 A lab will usually use your triglyceride levels to estimate your VLDL levels — usually about ⅕ of your triglyceride level.